mindee/tawazi/README.md

 assert pipeline_dict() == {"foo": 2, "bar": 5}
 ```

-* You can return multiple values from `ExecNode`s:
+You can return multiple values from `ExecNode`s:

-1. Either via Python `Tuple`s and `List`s but you will have to specify the unpacking number (In the future this will no longer be needed)
+1. Either via Python `Tuple`s and `List`s but you will have to specify the unpacking number
 ```Python
 @xn(unpack_to=4)
 def count_tuple(val):